kanthalaraghu/personal-tumblr-themes/README.md

 * Custom Google Font
 * Pre-included Yotsuba favicon

- It uses tumblr syntax for most post support.
 I hope to share this with anyone who thinks this theme is nice and... well, wants it.